matthewjosephtaylor/blog.mjt.dev/content/coding/how-utilize-ai-ml-creative-humans-2022.md

 Recently there have been developed a set of 'AI partners' for coding such as [github's copilot](https://github.com/features/copilot) or [Microsoft's IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode)

 These 'coding partners' work in a similar fashion to the Stable Diffusion demo above.
 The user prompts the AI with some 'worded prompts' and importantly also a set of constraints.
-The AI's job is then to fit generate solutions to the constraint problem in a way that is 'hinted at' by the 'worded prompts'.
+The AI's job is then to generate solutions to the constraint problem in a way that is 'hinted at' by the 'worded prompts'.

 ## Intelligence Direction
 As I see it these are the two principles of 'intelligence direction':